October 02, 2019

-Does the ASC expect that appraisals performed by individuals who are not licensed or certified appraisers will still be complaint with the Uniform Standards of Professional Appraisal Practice and meet any other standards established by regulators?
+Does the ASC expect that appraisals performed by individuals who are not licensed or certified appraisers will still be compliant with the Uniform Standards of Professional Appraisal Practice and meet any other standards established by regulators?

 Will consumers, financial institutions and regulators have the same oversight and recourse available if their appraisal is performed by an individual who is not a certified or licensed appraiser as they would have if their appraisal were performed by a certified or licensed appraiser?
 If not, how will any oversight or recourse differ?

 The Appraisal Institute raised these concerns with Waters, Brown and their Republican counterparts as soon as a temporary waiver request was made by Tri-Star Bank in Tennessee in March 2018 (and denied in April 2018) — more than a year before the North Dakota request.
-The letter could serve as a first step in closing the temporary appraisal waiver loophole.
+The letter could serve as a first step in closing the temporary appraisal qualification waiver loophole.